 First is Asymmetric Digital Subscriber Line (“ADSL”), designed to support the typical home user (who frequently downloads large amounts of data from web sites and P2P networks, but uploads relatively less often) by allocating a majority of the available telephone line frequencies for communication of “downstream” traffic.
 ADSL is technically capable of speeds up to 6 Mbps, but in practice delivers about 2 Mbps or lower for downloads and up to only 512 Kbps for uploads.
 [There is also a sub-category of ADSL known as RADSL (“Rate Adaptive Asymmetric DSL”) which configures at start-up to test the telephone line and adjust the data rate; however, RADSL typically operates at rates even lower than standard ADSL.]

-[You can skip this explanation of DSL, and continue on, unless you’re really interested in DSL.]
-The next higher type of DSL service is Symmetric Digital Subscriber Line (“SDSL”), which provides approximately equal bandwidth for both uploads and downloads, at speeds approaching 4 Mbps (3,088 Kbps).
+The next higher type of DSL service is Symmetric Digital Subscriber Line (“SDSL”), which provides approximately equal bandwidth for both uploads and downloads (see definitions below), at speeds approaching 4 Mbps (3,088 Kbps).
 Originally developed in Europe, this was one of the earliest forms of DSL not to require multiple telephone lines.

 O.K., if you’re considering FIOS, you can start reading again here: